 A review of the basics and texts related to rural development shows that by increasing the functioning of rural settlements and their economic development, the attention of state institutions to rural areas increases.
-These institutions. which are а kind of rural municipality, affect the functioning and activities of villages with different kinds of planning and policy making.
+These institutions. which are a kind municipality, affect the functioning and activities of villages with different kinds of planning and policy making.
 The surveys show that with the gradual development of rural settlements in the central district of Ravansar, the attention paid to these villages increased, as in most villages.

 This increase in attention can be seen in the presence of provincial institutions and their policies in rural affairs.
-The active presence of the construction of Jihad and Imam Khomeini Relief Committee in the first decades after the victory of the Islamic Revolution, and after that, the presence of the Housing Foundation of the Islamic Revolution. the Road and Transportation Administration, the Agricultural Jihad. the Organization for the Protection of the Environment and Natural Resources, rural and urban administration directorates and rural A Study on the Villagers' Semantic Understanding of ...

-councils are examples of the presence of custodial institutions in rural settlements.
+The active presence of the construction of Jihad and Imam Khomeini Relief Committee in the first decades after the victory of the Islamic Revolution, and after that, the presence of the Housing Foundation of the Islamic Revolution. the Road and Transportation Administration, the Agricultural Jihad. the Organization for the Protection Environment and Natural Resources, rural and urban administration directorates and rural councils are examples of the presence of custodial institutions in rural settlements.